zanata/zanata-client-ivy/README.md

 The source code for the Java client (ZanataClient) can be found here: https://github.com/zanata/zanata-client/

+See also our 0install option, which is a better choice in most cases: http://docs.zanata.org/projects/zanata-client/en/release/installation/linux-installation/

 Fedora users don't need this (but this might be newer)
 ------------------------------------------------------